No reply to e-mails?

 I didn’t argue further, as I agree with Mary, unfortunately.

 It was a nice surprise for me to know that one may say, “I don’t know” in Europe.
 It was one of the first major cultural differences I noticed when I started working here.
 Knowing that no one gets upset even if I say, “I don’t know”, it was freedom from fear for me!
-I’m not obliged to say “Yes” or “No”, but have the third choice to say, “I don’t know”, when I really don’t know the answer.
+I’m not obliged to say “Yes” or “No”, but have the third choice to say, “I don’t know”, meaning I really don’t have an answer.

 Japanese unconsciously believe, “We must say yes or no”, especially in a formal occasion like business.
 There is no answer between “Yes” and “No”.
 Japanese unconsciously think that they must answer to the question straightforwardly.
-While this way of thinking signals their honesty, it also tend to push their own hearts and minds to the corner too much.
+While this way of thinking signals their honesty, it also tend to push them too much.
 Such spirit is not far from the “Harakiri” mind-set.

-If one creates a buffer in dialogue, it will allow another avenue of communication to follow.
+If one creates a buffer in dialogue, it will allow another avenue of communication.
 For example, one could continue; “I don’t know it now, and will ask the project leader when she comes back from her business travel.
 Could you wait for a week?”

 Thus life continues.
 No need to rush to commit Harakiri.